How to Find a Burial in

 Their contact details are – Address: 5015 de la Savane,

-Gardens is a few years older than the BdeH, but is smaller.
-It too is composed
+The Back River Memorial Gardens is a few years older than the BdeH, but is smaller.
+It too is composed of several

-River Cemetery (as it is called) is managed by the BdeH.
-When BdeH receives a
+Cemetery (as it is called) is managed by the BdeH.

-query (above), they will also check the Back River records (the same
+check the Back River records (the same qualifications about missing entries

-qualifications about missing entries mentioned above also apply).
-However, the records of the
+mentioned above also apply).
+However,

 The other three early cemeteries in Montreal are operated by Montreal’s